 Somerset Hills Historical Quarterly

-At the end of the war John Morton’s wife, Maria Sophia, was able to return to New York with her children.
+At the end of the war John Morton’s wife, Maria Sophia, could return to New York with her children.
 An incredible tale of a farmer’s son from Ballynougher, sharing a table with George Washington, and playing a significant role in the most important event in the history of America.

 Medical Support

 Surprisingly, however, in view of the conditions at the camp, there were relatively few patients in the hospitals serving the soldiers at Basking Ridge and Pluckemin during the winter of 1779/80.
 In February 1780, approximately 3.5 percent of the slightly more than 11 ,500 men at Morristown were reported seriously enough ill to be hospitalized and perhaps more than twice this number of the sick were cared for within their own quarters.
-Those men who did require prolonged hospitalization were sent to the hospitals at Basking Ridge or Pluckemin.
+Those men requiring prolonged hospitalization were sent to the Basking Ridge or Pluckemin hospitals.
 In the period March to April 1780, 670 men, or 60 percent of the total requiring hospitalization did not leave the care of the regimental surgeons.
-Only eighty-six died from December 1779 thru June 1780.
+Only eighty-six died from December 1779 through June 1780.

-In 1781 there was mention of the Pennsylvania Brigade rebellion up in Morristown.
+In 1781, the Pennsylvania Brigade rebellion was mentioned in Morristown.
 James Christie (Chrystie), Captain of the 3rd Regiment of Company E was mentioned as the first who rushed into the Morton household providing intelligence of the revolt, and begged to be stashed from the soldiers he feared were on his track.
 He survived as the rebellion was later put down.

 No Morristown Hospital